 With e-commerce continuing to grow at increased rates, warehouse space is in high demand.

 In addition to the demand for warehouse space, there is a demand for this space to be fitted with today’s latest technology and automation.
-This increase in technology and automation allows for retailers to maximise throughput and efficiencies, however, it can also create a hazardous working environment where safety becomes secondary to speed of output.
+This increase in technology and automation allows for retailers to maximise throughput and efficiency, however, it can also create a hazardous working environment where safety becomes secondary to speed of output.

 Unfortunately, this type of environment often results in accidents, especially at the loading bay.
 25% of all industrial accidents occur at the loading bay and 600 near misses occur for each accident.
 (ISHN)